Maria Santissima della Confusione: Origin of the name

 Maria Santissima della Confusione, that is venerated by the Friars Minor Capuchin of Salemi, is an oil painting realized in the 18th century by fra Felice da Sambuca; it is represented a Madonna in tears, with the symbols of the Passion of Jesus (the spear, the sponge with vinegar, the nails and the column of Jesus’ flagellation) around her.

 The title Madonna della Confusione, refers to Mary, and expresses the state of consternation, of confusion and affliction faced with the painful death of her son.
 The term "Confused" derives from the Latin cum and fixus, then with-fixed, hanged with, but also from cum-flictus, con-flicted, from which derives the term "afflicted", that is confitto.
 Even in this she identifies herself with Jesus, cum-fusio, and for this reason she suffers with Him, (juxta crucem lacrimosa, in the Stabat Mater of Jacopone da Todi).

 Devotion

 The devotion started and spread in the friaries of the Capuchins.

-In Salemi the feast has taken place on the last Sunday of August for about three centuries: they carry the magnificent painting of Madonna della Confusione in procession along the town streets.
-Even if she is not the patroness of Salemi, she is much venerated by people.
+In Salemi the feast has taken place on the last Sunday of August for about three centuries: the painting of Madonna della Confusione is carried in procession along the town streets.
+Even if she is not the patroness of Salemi, she is venerated by people.